BCATML's Annual Celebrating Languages Conference

 Professional Development Credits

-Framing AI training as valuable PD that enhances employability and classroom effectiveness in the 21st century.
+Framing AI training as valuable PD that enhances employability.

 The Road Ahead: Research Questions

-For researchers and university educators: We need more data on the long-term impact of AI on "interlanguage" development.
+We need more data on the long-term impact of AI on "interlanguage" development.
 Does constant AI correction help or hinder the natural "messiness" of learning a language?
-My experience suggests it helps, provided the student remains the "active" agent in the conversation.
+My experience suggests it helps, provided the student remains the "active" agent.

 Beyond the Pilot: Imagining the Future of FSL Education